SimonPadbury/baselayer-3/_src/layout.md

 #### Grid and container queries

-The Baselayer grid system has four tiers of container query breakpoint widths, for creating different grid layouts for different sized containers: all widths, `sm`, `md`, and `lg`.
+The Baselayer grid system has four tiers of container query breakpoint widths, for creating different grid layouts for different sized containers: all widths, `sm:`, `md:`, and `lg:`.

 * Tier 1: grid layout effective at all container widths (including below 640px)
-* Tier 2: `sm` grid layout effective at container widths 640px and up
+* Tier 2: `sm:` grid layout effective at container widths 640px and up
-* Tier 3: `md` grid layout effective at container widths 960px and up
+* Tier 3: `md:` grid layout effective at container widths 960px and up
-* Tier 4: `lg` grid layout effective at container widths 1280px and up
+* Tier 4: `lg:` grid layout effective at container widths 1280px and up

 These three breakpoint prefixes can be added to grid wrapper `equal-` classes (to specify that you want 2, 3, or 4 equalized columns at those container widths).
 And they can also be added to the per-item positioning and spanning classes.
 Meanwhile the `grid`, `grid-dense`, and `gap-*` classes cannot be controlled by breatkpoints — because they don’t need to be.